tagoro9/fotingo/README.md

       }
     }

-Right now this file will store the username and password to your JIRA account in plaintext.
+Right now this file will store the username and password to your Jira account in plaintext.

 ### Local configuration files